DuendeSoftware/IdentityServer.Templates/README.md

 `dotnet new --debug:reinit`

-To uninstall the templates for IdentityServer4, use
+To uninstall the templates, use

-`dotnet new -u IdentityServer4.Templates`
+`dotnet new -u Duende.IdentityServer.Templates`